alinegtcl/alinegtcl/README.md

 ### About me

-- Bachelor's degree in Information Systems from Universidade Federal de Ouro Preto;
+- Bachelor's degree in Information Systems from UFOP;
-- Mobile developer - kotlin - at F1RST Tecnologia;
+- Postgraduate in Systems Development for Mobile Devices at IFSP;
-- Learning flutter;
+- Mobile software engineer;
-- Learning backend with Java and Spring.
+- Kotlin, Flutter, Java and Spring.

 ### Where to find me